jvishwa06/Ecommerce-Text-Classification/README.md

 2. Click the "Classify" button.
 3. The app will display the predicted category for the entered text.

 ## Model Details

+The text classification model is trained using various algorithms, including Support Vector Classifier (SVC), k-Nearest Neighbors (KNN), Random Forest, and Multinomial Naive Bayes.
+Among these algorithms, the Support Vector Classifier performed well in terms of accuracy and generalization.

+### Training Data

-The text classification model is based on [provide model details, e.g., Random Forest, SVM, etc.].
-The training data used for the model is sourced from [mention the data source].
+The training data for the model is sourced from the Kaggle E-commerce Text dataset.
+This dataset contains product descriptions from various e-commerce categories.

+### Word to Vector Transformation

+To convert words into numerical vectors, the TF-IDF (Term Frequency-Inverse Document Frequency) vectorizer is employed.
+TF-IDF is a widely used technique in natural language processing that reflects the importance of words in a document relative to a collection of documents.

+The model is trained to categorize product descriptions into different classes, including Household, Books, Electronics, and Clothing & Accessories.

 ## Contributing